AI rules that protect people and enable innovation

 Research and insights

-Minderoo Foundation commissioned research to understand Australians’ views on artificial intelligence and regulation.
+Minderoo Foundation commissioned research to understand Australians' sentiment towards artificial intelligence and regulation.

-The research found that Australians see the potential benefits of AI but believe those benefits depend on clear, balanced and transparent rules.
-Without them, public trust will erode and support for innovation will weaken.
+The research found that Australians see the potential benefits of AI but believe those benefits depend on clear, fair and transparent rules.

 Resources